iamrahulramu/Smart-Irrigation-System/README.md

 ---

 ## Software Requirements
-To set up and run this project, ensure you have the following software tools and libraries installed:
+To set up and run this project, the following software tools and libraries must be installed:

 ### On Raspberry Pi
 - **Operating System:** Raspberry Pi OS / Raspbian